jenkinsci/huaweicloud-ecs-plugin/README.md

    ![AK&SK](doc/HWC_plugin_AK_SK_en.png)

-3. Create a key pair to establish an SSH connection
+3. Create a key pair to establish an SSH connection(If the ssh key is already configured in the system image, you can ignore this step)

  ![AK&SK](doc/HWC_plugin_key_pair_en.png)